Living Books: Reboot development

 The team had a significant hurdle to overcome in the next stage of development.
 While they had secured the Houghton Mifflin Harcourt rights to Living Books, the assets were not readily available.
 Broderbund's documentation, scripts, source code, and product assets (graphics, animations, sound, and music files) had been saved onto a set of CD-ROMs and placed in the company's product archives.
 However, Broderbund's turbulent company history at the turn of the millennium led to much of this archive being lost.
 Therefore, Wanderful hired original Broderbund programmers to re-create modules from scratch.
 Meanwhile, master archives of assets were created by acquiring customer copies of original Living Books products to extract the files from the CD-ROMs.
 Axworthy identified not having the source code as the biggest challenge.

 Once the assets were retrieved, the titles still required significant modifications in order to optimise their "interaction and responsiveness"; this involved reprogramming how user interactions would be interpreted as actions.
 As a result, page introductions and animated sequences were able to be interruptible, which was key to making the product work on tablets.
-Wanderful added settings to allow the parent or teacher to "modify the interactivity to customize the mode of operation" to be appropriate for the child, being able to choose between an 'interruptible' mode (where clicking triggers an action – useful for word recognition) and a 'patience mode' (where players must wait for the current action to complete – useful for ADD children) to suit different child learning styles.
+Wanderful added settings to allow the parent or teacher to "modify the interactivity to customize the mode of operation" to be appropriate for the child, being able to choose between an 'interruptible' mode (where clicking triggers an action – useful for word recognition) and a 'patience mode' (where players must wait for the current action to complete – useful for children with ADHD) to suit different child learning styles.
 Interruptible mode offered language exploration opportunities by allowing children to play with the beginning sounds of each word in a "rapid fire"; e.g. "Baa-baa-baa-baby".
-This new option benefited users through self-paced interaction and repetition, and the "ability to click a particular word 30 times in a row is like having an infinitely patient, ever-available teacher or parent".
+This new option benefited users through self-paced interaction and repetition, and "the ability to click a particular word 30 times in a row is like having an infinitely patient, ever-available teacher or parent".